skukla/vm-from-scratch/B2B.md

 `sudo ln -s /etc/nginx/sites-available/b2b.luma.com /etc/nginx/sites-enabled/b2b.luma.com && sudo service nginx restart`

 To be able to use the B2B website, we'll need to add it to our hosts file.

+<a id="adding-custom-websites"></a>
+### Adding Custom Websites
+In most cases, demoing a custom brand via a store associated with the Luma website(s) will be all we'll need.
+However, there may be some cases where we want to separate the custom brand experience into its own websites.
+To provide for that, we'll create a couple of custom websites (one for b2c and one for b2b).

+Navigate to: `Stores > Settings > All Stores`

+First, the Custom B2C site:

+1. `Create Website`
+2. Website Information:
+	1. Name: `Custom B2C Website`
+	2. Code: `custom_b2c`
+	3. Sort Order: `10`
+3. Save the website

+Next, the Custom B2B site:

+1. `Create Website`
+2. Website Information:
+	1. Name: `Custom B2B Website`
+	2. Code: `custom_b2b`
+	3. Sort Order: `10`
+3. Save the website

+We won't bother creating stores and store views for these; instead, since we already have custom stores and store views created for both B2B and B2C, we can simply re-assign those to their respective websites.

+<a id="re-assigning-custom-stores-to-the-custom-websites"></a>
+#### Re-assigning Custom Stores to the Custom Websites

+<a id="creating-additional-site-definitions-and-virtual-hosts"></a>
+#### Creating Additional Site Definitions and Virtual Hosts
+Since our optimal goal is to be able to show a connected B2C + B2B story, as well as to give SC's the ability to create as custom an experience as they might need to deliver a quality demo, we'll add some additional multi-site configuration to make that process easier.

 <a id="b2b-demo-cases"></a>
 ## B2B Demo Cases